dotnet/csharplang/proposals/low-level-struct-improvements.md

     public void SelfAssign()
     {
-        // This pattern of ref re-assign to fields on this inside instance methods is now
+        // This pattern of ref reassign to fields on this inside instance methods is now
         // completely legal.
         RefField = ref Field;
     }